ckrez/it358-chn/docs/configuring_logging.md

 ```

 ## Checking your setup
 You should now have a new directory `/opt/chnserver/storage/hpfeeds-logs`.
-List this directory to see a new file, chn-splunk
+List this directory to see a new file, chn.log:
-.log:

 ```bash
 ls -l /opt/chnserver/storage/hpfeeds-logs